ubern-mia/bme-labs/README.md

 Last time you gained some hands-on experience on training and testing classifiers.
 Today, you will wrap up these experiments and look into which features are actually imporant for this particular classification task.

 ## Tasks
 1. First, please wrap-up the testing of different classifiers as in the last task of last week.
-If a 10-fold cross-validation takes too long for some classifiers, you may reduce the cross-validation splits to e.g. four in last week's Python notebook.
-But please re-run everything with the same number of splits to make sure you have a consistent performance comparison.
 Please try at least two classifiers apart from the Random Forest.
 2. For some classifiers, we can gain insight regarding which input features play an important role.
 The random forest classifier offers such insight very easily through the feature_importance_ attribute.
 Experiment briefly with the parameters n_estimators and max_depth to get the best performance for this classifier.
 Do not spend a lot of time with it.
 Based on this, you can look into the features importances with the help of today's Colab notebook https://github.com/ubern-mia/bme-labs/blob/main/Session3.ipynb.
-Does the most important features match what you would expect from the literature?
+Does the most important features match what you would expect (from the literature)?
+3. Try out the permutation-based feature importance using the same Colab notebook as above.
+4. If you still have time, explore the permutation-based feature importances of the other classifiers as well.
+Are the same features the most important ones for all tested classifiers?
-3. That's it for new experiments for today, please take the remaining time to work on your report, generate figures and look up relevant references.
+5. That's it for new experiments for today, please take the remaining time to work on your report, generate figures and look up relevant references.

-(if you're interested, please also consider using the 'exploreClassificationModels.mlx' file - written in MATLAB - to see how various models work)
+If you're interested, please also consider using the 'exploreClassificationModels.mlx' file - written in MATLAB - to see how various models work.

 # References
 - [Fischl, B., 2012.
 FreeSurfer.
 Neuroimage, 62(2), pp.774-781.](https://www.sciencedirect.com/science/article/pii/S1053811912000389?casa_token=zcGnrEXdvoIAAAAA:ji7Sej8gSL32yFb6WJzsbVabxbVReS6lAsToc3-rXMhFWPCc8APADIjZ_as7vGilLCamRWNTb8rn)